torgbuiedunyenyo/infinite-book/README.md

 The library maintains consistency through multiple mechanisms:

-**Bidirectional Page Consistency**: Pages must flow naturally from their neighbors.
-If page 4 exists, page 5 continues from it seamlessly.
+**Sequential Page Continuity**: When generating page N, the system retrieves up to 2 previous pages (N-2 and N-1) to provide context.
+The new page continues naturally from where the previous page left off.

 **Canonical Facts Database**: Established details about characters, places, events, and concepts are extracted and stored.
-When new pages are created, relevant facts are retrieved to ensure world consistency.
+When new pages are created, up to 12 relevant facts are retrieved via full-text search to ensure world consistency.

 **Book Synopses**: When page 1 of any book is generated, the system extracts a synopsis capturing:
 - What the book is about (2-3 sentences)